-The Detour is a road trip comedy series on TBS written by the husband/wife team of Jason Jones and Samantha Bee and starting Natalie Zea and Jason Jones.
-The second season starts soon, which makes now a great time to binge the 10 episode first season!
+The Detour is a road trip comedy series on TBS written by the husband/wife team of Jason Jones and Samantha Bee and starring Natalie Zea and Jason Jones.
+The second season starts soon, which makes now a great time to binge the 10-episode first season!

 The show flew under my radar.
 When it popped up on Hulu, I was intrigued.
 It looked funny.
 It sounded funny.
 I was going in blind.

 Here is what I knew of Jason Jones prior to the first episode.
 All this knowledge was gleaned from his time on The Daily Show.